thomas-spriggs/cbmc/doc/architectural/goto-program-transformations.md

 This pass does partial inlining when this option is switched on.
 Partal inlining is inlining of functions either: marked as inline, or smaller than a specified limit.
-For further detail see the implementation XXXXXXX
+For further detail see the implementation function \ref goto_partial_inline(goto_modelt &, message_handlert &, unsigned, bool)

 _Predecessor pass is [Instrument/Remove Preconditions]._